teamtomo/.github/profile/README.md

 ## Mission

-To help cryo-ET labs everywhere develop their ideas without reinventing the software stack.
+To help the cryo-ET community develop their ideas without reinventing the software stack.

 ## Key ideas